Md-Wahiduzzaman-Khan-Siyam/Md-Wahiduzzaman-Khan-Siyam/README.md

 - Hey there, I’m Md Wahiduzzaman Khan Siyam
-- I’m studing computer science and engineering
+- I’m studying computer science and engineering
 - Trying to be a competitive programmer

 <!---